k3ntako/High-School-Internship/HTML/HTML.md

   - `<ul>` or `<ol>`
   - `<li>`

-- Tomorrow, let us know which tag you picked and how to use it.
+- During the next class, let us know which tag you picked and how to use it.
+- Ask for help if you get stuck!

+### Codecademy

+If you finish the website early, continue working on the [HTML Fundamentals Course](https://www.codecademy.com/learn/learn-html-fundamentals).
+No need to finish all of it.

+### Khan Academy

+I think the assignments above should be enough to fill your time, but if you still have time try this [Khan Academy course](https://www.khanacademy.org/computing/computer-programming/html-css/intro-to-html/v/making-webpages-intro).
+It will be a little repetitive, but repetition should help you retain the information better.

 ## Resources